What It Means to Be a First-Generation College Student

 Being the first at anything ignites a common human emotion—a fear of the unknown.
 As “the first,” you’re figuring it out as you go, unsure if your next move is the right one.
 It takes courage and passion to be the first within your close social circle to travel alone to another country, run a marathon, start a business, or even be the first in your family to go to college.

 As the first in their family to attend college, first-generation students face the unique challenge of having to learn as they go.
-They don’t have intimate knowledge of the systems and the resources available to them and, without this knowledge, students miss valuable information along with the opportunity to take advantage of the support and resources available to them.
+They don’t have intimate knowledge of the systems and the resources available to them.
+Without this knowledge, students miss valuable information along with the opportunity to take advantage of the support and resources available to them.
 But even with these obstacles set in front of them, first-generation students remind us that commitment and community are key components to success, whether they’re deciding between a college education or a fast-track bootcamp.

 The Struggles of First-Generation Students